 Thematic Exploration

-Beyond the technical and artistic aspects, the art book also delves into the thematic elements of “Deus Ex: Mankind Divided.”
-It explores how the game’s visual design reflects its core themes, such as the impact of technology on society, the nature of identity, and the struggle for freedom and equality.
+Besides the technical and artistic side, the art book studies the thematic aspects of “Deus Ex: Mankind Divided”.
+It identifies and analyzes the game’s visual design in terms of the impact of technology on society, the very definition of identity, and the continuous battle for freedom and equality among the disadvantaged.

 Technology and Society